nmsmith22389/kicad-footprint-generator/scripts/Inductor_SMD/readme.md

     - `padSpacing`: Optional.
 Defaults to `none`, which means pads are at the physical edge of the component.
 Use `edge` for edge-to-edge spacing for physical pads, or `center` if datasheet uses center-to-center dimensions.
 - `tags`: Optional.
 The word `inductor` as a tag is included already in the script.
 You should add the series name.
+- `has_orientation`: Optional.
+A boolean to denote that the inductor has a polarity.
+Typically this is the case for drum cores as these have a short coil lead and a longer return lead.

 ## CSV input files / parts list entries